neelsg/lithium/docs/tour.md

     main func:
         console.log(sumPower[int]((2, 1), (2, 2), (2, 3), (2, 4))) # Output 30

 Variadic functions can pass the parameters into any initializer method as long as the initializer method is also variadic and accepts the data of the correct type.
 This can include tuples.

 ## Spread operator

     Li 0

-    sum func(...int in nums array[int]) int:
+    sum func(...nums int) int:
         s int
         for _, n int in nums:
             s += n